 Woodward Avenue is a major north-south route in Detroit, and the very first paved road in America.
 In certain areas, like this one near Highland Park, it's easy to see which neighborhoods are suffering under Detroit's decline.

 Some neighborhoods, like this one near Highland Park, are totally decimated.
-Other neighborhoods nearby, like this one adjacent, are doing just fine.
+Other neighborhoods nearby, like this one adjacent, seem to be doing much better.

 (Above) Grosse Point Park is one of the wealthiest neighborhoods in Detroit, but it's not technically within the city's boundaries.
 The Fox Canal separates it from the now-sparsely populated Jefferson Chalmers neighborhood.